For Counselors and Teachers

 College Preparatory Math, Academic Reading/Writing and Advisement

-CUNY Start, a program teaching academic skills preparation for individuals planning to attend CUNY colleges, is now enrolling students for Fall 2013.
+CUNY Start, a program teaching academic skills preparation for individuals planning to attend CUNY colleges, is recruiting students for Fall 2015.
 CUNY Start offers intensive instruction and college advisement in reading, writing and math on either a full-time or part-time basis.
 Individuals who complete the program are significantly better prepared for college-level coursework, and in many cases are able to bypass required remedial coursework.

-The part-time program, which is 12 hours per week for 15-18 weeks, is offered at Hostos Community College, Borough of Manhattan Community College, Bronx Community College, College of Staten Island, Kingsborough Community College and LaGuardia Community College during the afternoon or evening.
+The part-time program, which is 12 hours per week for 15-18 weeks, is offered at Hostos Community College, Borough of Manhattan Community College, Bronx Community College, College of Staten Island, Kingsborough Community College LaGuardia Community College and Queensborough Community College during the afternoon or evening.
 You can enroll in the part-time program to study either reading/writing or math.

 CUNY Start Course Descriptions

 CUNY provides college transition instruction in two content areas: math and reading/writing.
 The full-time CUNY Start program of 25 hours/wk provides both Pre-College Math (140 hours) and Academic Reading/Writing (140 hours).
 The 12 hours/wk part-time program focuses on either Pre-College Math (130 hours) or Academic Reading/Writing (130 hours).

 Pre-College Math focuses on more complex topics in algebra such as functions in new settings and the manipulation of expressions.
 Understanding is maximized through in-depth study of core math concepts in an interactive, supportive learning environment.

 Through an interdisciplinary curriculum, students build key reading and writing skills and broaden their general background knowledge.
 Skill development includes argumentative and analytic writing, and college-level reading and study skills.

 College Success Preparation